Akella17/Beta-VAE/README.md

 ## Model Architecture

 - `conv_beta_vae` : The encoder for the VAEs consists of 4 convolutional layers, each with 32 channels, 4x4 kernels, and a stride of 2.
 This is followed by 2 fully connected layers, each of 256 units.
-The latent distribution consisted of one fully connected layer of 20 units parametrising the mean and log standard deviation of 10 Gaussian random variables.
-The decoder architecture was simply the transpose of the encoder, but with the output parametrising Bernoulli distributions over the pixels.
+The latent distribution consists of one fully connected layer of 20 units parametrising the mean and log standard deviation of 10 Gaussian random variables.
+The decoder architecture is simply the transpose of the encoder, but with the output parametrising Bernoulli distributions over the pixels.
 - `beta_vae` : Input(4096, flattened)->FC(1200)->FC(1200)->FC(10)->FC(1200)->FC(1200)->FC(1200)->FC(4096)
 - ReLU activations are used throughout.
 - Adam optimiser with a learning rate of 5e-4 is used to train the network.